stelligent/config-lint/README.md

 * Start using go testing coverage tools
 * Use log package for error reporting
 * Deal with a few FIXME comments in code, mostly error handling
-* Use the LintRules linter to implement a -validate option
 * Should there be some pre-defined RuleSets?
 * Would it be useful to have helper utilities to send output to CloudWatch/SNS/Kinesis?
 * Add variable interpolation for Terraform files